 The Authority’s Fee Setting Policy

 The 2018 Registry Fees for Tires were set based on the Authority’s General Fee Setting Policy and Fee Setting Methodology, which were approved, along with the 2018 Registry Fees for Tires, on April 9, 2018.
 The Authority will review the Policy, Methodology and its fees on an annual basis.
+View the documents.

 The General Fee Setting Policy lays out the objectives for the Authority’s fees and the Fee Setting Methodology outlines how the Authority will calculate fees to recover costs under the Resource Recovery and Circular Economy Act, 2016.
-The policy and methodology are available on the How We Operate page of the Authority’s website.

 The Authority held public consultations in developing its General Fee Setting Policy, Fee Setting Methodology and Registry Fees for Tires between August 2017 and March 2018.
 Comments received during the consultation were considered by the Authority as part of the decision-making process.
 Consultation reports are available on our consultations page.